MapsHD/HDMapping/README.md

 - If You are ROS user please visit https://github.com/MapsHD/mandeye_to_bag to convert MANDEYE data to ROSBAG
 - Sample data is available at https://github.com/MapsHD/OmniWarsawDataset
 - Contact email: januszbedkowski@gmail.com

+To cite this work please use as follows:
 ```
 @article{BEDKOWSKI2024101618,
 title = {Open source, open hardware hand-held mobile mapping system for large scale surveys},